 Inherited Retinal Degenerations Fellowship

-This fellowship provides advanced clinical training in the diagnosis and care of patients with inherited retinal degenerations (IRDs), such as retinitis pigmentosa and Stargardt disease.
+This clinical fellowship provides training in the diagnosis and care of patients with inherited retinal degenerations (IRDs) such as retinitis pigmentosa and Stargardt disease.
 Trainees also gain experience in clinical research related to these disorders.

 The fellow’s primary responsibility is to provide clinical care for adults and children who visit the Inherited Retinal Disorders Service.
 Working under the supervision of Drs.
-Eric Pierce, Jason Comander, and Rachel Huckfeldt, the fellow typically spends 3 to 4 days per week in clinic, with the remainder of time spent on research and clinical trial activities.
+Eric Pierce, Jason Comander, and Rachel Huckfeldt, the fellow typically spends 4 days per week in the IRD clinic with the remainder of time spent primarily on research activities.